 It is not our goal, either, to demonstrate complete use cases for SALSA.
-For example, while we demonstrate one application of SALSA for failure diagnosis, we do not claim that this failure-diagnosis technique is complete nor perfect.
-It is merely illustrative of the types of useful analyses that SALSA can support.
+For example, while we demonstrate one application of SALSA for failure diagnosis, we do not claim that this failure-diagnosis technique is complete or perfect.
+It is merely illustrative of the sorts of useful analyses that SALSA can support.

 Finally, while we can support an online version of SALSA that would analyze log entries generated as the system executes, the goal of this paper is not to describe such an online log-analysis technique or its runtime overheads.
-In this paper, we use SALSA in an offline manner, to analyze logs incrementally.
+In this paper, we use SALSA in an offline manner, to analyze logs incrementally and to generate the derived state-machines accordingly.

 Assumptions.
 We assume that the logs faithfully capture events and their causality in the system's execution.
 For instance, if the log declares that event X happened before event Y, we assume that is indeed the case, as the system executes.
 We assume that the logs record each event's timestamp with integrity, and as close in time (as possible) to when the event actually occurred in the sequence of the system's execution.
 Again, we recognize that, in practice, the preemption of the system's execution might cause a delay in the occurrence of an event X and the corresponding log message (and timestamp generation) for entry into the log.
 We do not expect the occurrence of an event and the recording of its timestamp/log-entry to be atomic.
-However, we do assume that clocks are loosely synchronized across hosts for correlating events across logs from different hosts.
+We do not expect the clocks to be synchronized across the different hosts.